 Severe Tooth Decay

-When tooth decay reaches the center of the tooth, called the pulp, bacteria can cause a severe infection.
-If the infection is too advanced for a root canal to save the tooth, extraction may be necessary.
+Bacteria can cause a severe infection when tooth decay reaches the center of the tooth.
+An extraction may be necessary when the infection is too advanced for a root canal to save the tooth.
 This helps prevent the infection from spreading to other teeth or areas of your mouth.

 Gum Disease

-Also known as periodontal disease, gum diseasecan damage the tissues and bone that support your teeth.
-If gum disease becomes severe, the affected teeth may become loose.
-In some cases, extracting a loose tooth is necessary to stop further damage and infection.
+Also known as periodontal disease, gum disease can damage the tissues and bone that support your teeth.
+The teeth might start to get loose in their socket if gum disease gets really bad.
+Sometimes, pulling out a loose tooth is best to prevent more damage and infection from happening.

 Impacted Teeth

-Impacted teeth are teeth that fail to fully emerge from the gum line, often due to a lack of space in the mouth.
-Wisdom teeth are commonly impacted, and they can cause pain, swelling, and infection.
-Removing impacted teeth helps avoid future complications and keeps the rest of your teeth in alignment.
+Impacted teeth are teeth that fail to fully emerge from the gum line.
+A lack of space in the mouth prevents them from growing correctly and cause pain, swelling, and infection.
+Wisdom teeth are the most common impacted teeth we see.
+Removing impacted teeth helps avoid future issues and keeps the rest of your teeth straight.

 Overcrowding

-Sometimes, teeth can be too crowded in your mouth, which can cause alignment problems or make it difficult to clean between them.
-In orthodontic cases, such as when getting braces, a dentist may recommend extracting one or more teeth to create space for the remaining teeth to move into proper alignment.
+Sometimes, teeth can be too crowded in your mouth.
+Overcrowded teeth can cause alignment problems and make it difficult to clean between them.
+In orthodontic cases, a dentist may recommend removing one or more teeth to create space for the remaining teeth to move into proper alignment.

 Trauma or Injury